The Center for Energy and Environmental Research in the Human Sciences at Rice University: Background

-What has brought energy humanities into being is the realization that technology alone cannot rescue the planet from processes like global warming, ocean acidification and species extinction.
+What brought energy humanities into being is the realization that technology alone cannot rescue the planet from processes like global warming, ocean acidification and species extinction.
 These dilemmas have been shaped and reinforced by culture, belief, understanding, worldview, ethics, habit, and institutions.
-To address them at their source, it is thus essential to understand the social, cultural, and philosophical dimensions of how humanity uses energy while also understanding that our energy behavior is inseparable from other species and the earth’s climate.
+To address them at their source, it is thus essential to understand the social, cultural, and philosophical dimensions of how humanity uses energy while also understanding that human energy behavior is inseparable from other species and the Earth’s climate.

 Energy humanities views itself as a cultural and intellectual response to recognition that the planet has entered a new geological era: the Anthropocene.